Please enable JavaScript to ensure auto alt text generation works properly

 Key factors that support the use of asynchronous interviews in remote hiring include:

 Asynchronous interviews offer specific advantages for both employers and candidates.
 These benefits relate to time, communication, evaluation, and access.
-For instance, companies save 8.5 hours per role in scheduling/coordination time, reducing administrative costs by 30-40%.
+For instance, companies report getting hours back every week that would otherwise be spent on phone screens.

 Benefits for both sides of the interview